jwynveen/Mustached/README.md

-Mustached
+Mustache'd
 =========

-Facebook application allowing you to add mustaches to your pictures and post to your profile
+Facebook application allowing you to add mustaches to your pictures and post to your profile...because you know you always wanted to.